Criticism of the BBC: Scottish coverage

 After a day of protests from Yes campaigners and demands for Robinson to be sacked, the following Monday (15 September), Salmond responded to questions from journalists at Edinburgh Airport.
 About Robinson's report in later bulletins, he said: "I don't think it was fair for Nick to suggest that I hadn't answered a question when I actually answered it twice".
 He did not believe that Robinson should be sacked.

 The former BBC correspondent Paul Mason was reported in September 2014 to have been critical of the BBC's reporting on his Facebook page that had been intended to be read only by his friends: "Not since Iraq have I seen BBC News working at propaganda strength like this.
 So glad I'm out of there".

 Channel 4's director of creative diversity, Stuart Cosgrove called for a rethink at the BBC on the nature of balance and due impartiality.
 That was during a BBC Scotland radio conversation hosted by John Beattie.
 Cosgrove commented, "Yesterday, I was watching the rolling BBC News very closely and it was clear that notions of balance were being predicated on a party political basis.
 It would go from Cameron to Miliband to Clegg and back.
 If you look at it as a different premise – it's a yes/no question – then Patrick Harvie of the Scottish Greens, who is not the leader but is a significant political person within the Yes campaign, should have had exactly the same coverage as Ed Miliband.
 Do you think for a second he got that?
 Of course he didn't.
 I think there's been a failure of the understanding of the nature of balance and due impartiality.
 It's simply wrong and not acceptable".

 An interview of Salmond for the Sunday Herald published on 14 September 2014 included his opinion that the BBC had displayed a unionist bias during the referendum.

+Reform coverage

+In September 2025, the BBC came under criticism after a Cardiff University study found that the BBC covered Reform UK in around a quarter of its news bulletins in the first half of the year, as compared to just 17.9% for the Liberal Democrats (UK), the third largest party.
+The same month, the Liberal Democrats launched a campaign to 'Balance the BBC', while also reporting the broadcaster to Ofcom.
+Another analysis by Be Broadcast’s Mission Control and political comms experts Cast From Clay also showed sharply disproportionate coverage of Reform.
+BBC director general Tim Davie has pushed back against the charges of unbalanced coverage.